mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #1. IF statement/content.md

 Here we can see the following parts:

-1) if - keyword, which helps execute different codeblocks depending on condition check outcome.
+1) if - a keyword, which helps execute different codeblocks depending on condition check outcome.
 This keyword must always be the first in such blocks ("if").
-2) condition to be checked - in the round brackets.
+2) a condition to be checked - in the round brackets.
-3) instruction to be executed if the condition is true.
+3) an instruction to be executed if the condition is true.
-4) else - keyword, which provides you with an opportunity what to do if condition in "if" block is false(else).
+4) else - a keyword, which provides you with an opportunity what to do if the condition in "if" block is false.
-5) instruction to be executed if "else" case is in.
+5) an instruction to be executed if "else" case is in.

 ## How about java?